nplh/nplh/README.md

 1. `nplh install yourusername/yourdotfiles` will install your dotfiles to ~/dotfiles
 2. Setup your `~/dotfiles/nplh.yml`, as seen in [Configuration](#configuration)
-3. Run `nplh link` to link the dotfiles to their proper locations
+3. Run `nplh` to link the dotfiles to their proper locations

 </p></details>